Activating More Pixels in Image Super-Resolution Transformer: Training Details

-\subsection{Training Details}
+\section{Training Details}

-We use DF2K (DIV2K~\cite{div2k}+Flicker2K~\cite{flicker2k}) with 3360 images as the training dataset when training from scratch.
+We use DF2K (DIV2K+Flicker2K) with 3450 images as the training dataset when training from scratch.
 The low-resolution images are generated from the ground truth images by the ``bicubic'' down-sampling in MATLAB.
 We set the input patch size to $64\times 64$ and use random rotation and horizontally flipping for data augmentation.
 The mini-batch size is set to 32 and total training iterations are set to 500K.
 The learning rate is initialized as 2e-4 and reduced by half at [250K,400K,450K,475K].
 For $\times$4 SR, we initialize the model with pre-trained $\times$2 SR weights and halve the iterations for each learning rate decay as well as total iterations.
-We adopt Adam~\cite{adam} optimizer with $\beta_1=0.9$ and $\beta_2=0.99$ to train the model.
-For the same-task pre-training, the full ImageNet dataset~\cite{imagenet} with 1.28 million images is first exploited to pre-train the model for 800K iterations.
+We adopt Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.99$ to train the model.
+For the same-task pre-training, the full ImageNet dataset with 1.28 million images is first exploited to pre-train the model for 800K iterations.
 The initial learning rate is also set to 2e-4 but reduced by half at [300K,500K,650K,700K,750k].
-Then, we also adopt DF2K dataset to fine-tune the pre-trained model.
-For fine-tuning, we set the initial learning rate to 1e-5 and halve it at [125K,200K,230K,240K] for total of 250K training iterations.
+Then, we adopt DF2K dataset to fine-tune the pre-trained model.
+For fine-tuning, we set the initial learning rate to 1e-5 and halve it at [125K,200K,230K,240K] for total 250K training iterations.

-\subsection{Analysis of Model Complexity}
+\section{Analysis of Model Complexity}

-We conduct experiments to analyze the computational complexity of our method from three aspects: large window size, overlapping cross-attention block (OCAB) and channel attention block (CAB) in the hybrid attention block.
-We evaluate the performance based on the results of $\times$4 SR on the Urban100~\cite{urban100} and the number of Multiply-Add operations is counted at the input size of 64 $\times$ 64.
-Note that basic models without using pre-training are used for experiments here.
+We conduct experiments to analyze the computational complexity of our method from three aspects: window size for calculation of self-attention, overlapping cross-attention block (OCAB) and channel attention block (CAB).
+We also compare our method with the Transformer-based method SwinIR.
+The $\times$4 SR performance on Urban100 are reported and the number of Multiply-Add operations is counted at the input size of 64 $\times$ 64.
+Note that pre-training techniques (including $\times$2 pre-training) are \textbf{NOT} used for all the models in this section.
+The experimental setup is completely fair.

-First, we use the standard Swin Transformer block~\cite{swinir} as the backbone to explore the influence on different window sizes.
-As shown in Tab.~\ref{win_cmp}, enlarging window size can bring significant performance improvement (+0.36dB) with a little increase in parameters and $\sim$$\%19$ increase in Multiply-Add operations.
+First, we use the standard Swin Transformer block as the backbone to explore the influence on different window sizes.
+As shown in Tab.~\ref{win_cmp}, enlarging window size can bring a large performance gain (+0.36dB) with a little increase in parameters and $\sim$$\%19$ increase in Multi-Adds.